 Looking back everyone ate up every last bite of those brisket sandwiches and all the mints and cake pretty much were left untouched.
 Of course Mom was right, people like good tasting food, packed with flavor!
 I can remember so many people asking for this recipe after that party.

-The recipes for the Spicy beef Brisket and horseradish sauce are found in that first post, but today I’ve included another sauce option to go on the sliders.
+The recipes for the Spicy beef Brisket is found in that first post, but today I’ve included another sauce option to go on the sliders.
 It’s a Sweet Hot Mustard Sauce.
+Here is the link to the horseradish cream sauce!
 I hope you enjoy it and thanks for indulging me on a trip down memory lane about my mom.